SMAC-Group/course_intro_statistics/chapters/chapter3.md

 Scientist B thinks that this is a better model leading to different conclusions.

-- For the first model:
-    1. Construct a graph comparing the predictions with the data (make sure to highlight the two groups with different colors).
+1. For the first model: *(a)* construct a graph comparing the predictions with the data (make sure to highlight the two groups with different colors); *(b)* construct model diagnostic graphs; *(c)* compute the AIC.
-    2. Construct model diagnostic graphs.
-    3. Compute the AIC.
-- For the second model:
-    1. Construct a graph comparing the predictions with the data (make sure to highlight the two groups with different colors).
+2. For the second model: *(a)* construct a graph comparing the predictions with the data (make sure to highlight the two groups with different colors); *(b)* construct model diagnostic graphs; *(c)* compute the AIC.
-    2. Construct model diagnostic graphs.
-    3. Compute the AIC.
-- Based on this analysis, which model should you consider and why?
+3. Based on this analysis, which model should you consider and why?
-- Based on the model you selected, what can you say about the claims of the scientists?
+4. Based on the model you selected, what can you say about the claims of the scientists?
-- Read the Wikipedia page on the [Simpson paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox).
+5. Read the Wikipedia page on the [Simpson paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox).
 Explain how this paradox is related to your analysis.

 </exercise>